aws-solutions-library-samples/aws-insurancelake-etl/resources/full_deployment_guide.md

 * **Four AWS accounts for full deployment** One of them acts like a central deployment account.
 The other three are for development, test, and production accounts.
 To test this solution with single account refer to the [Quickstart section of the README](./README.md#quickstart) for detailed instructions.

-* **Cross-account permissions for pipeline** Create a service role for CodePipeline with cross-account permissions.
-Refer to this [knowledge base article](https://aws.amazon.com/premiumsupport/knowledge-center/codepipeline-deploy-cloudformation/) for details.

-* **Number of branches on your GitHub repo** You need to start with at least one branch for e.g. main to start using this solution. test and prod branches can be added at the beginning or after the deployment of data lake infrastructure on dev environment.
+* **Number of branches on your GitHub repo** You need to start with at least one branch (e.g. main) to start using this solution.
+Test and prod branches can be added at the beginning or after the deployment of the data lake infrastructure on the dev environment.

-* **Administrator privileges** You need to administrator privileges to bootstrap your AWS environments and complete initial deployment.
+* **Administrator privileges** You need administrator privileges to bootstrap your AWS environments and complete the initial deployment.
 Usually, these steps can be performed by a DevOps administrator of your team.
 After these steps, you can revoke administrative privileges.
-Subsequent deployments are based on self-mutating natures of CDK Pipelines.
+Subsequent deployments are based on CDK roles and pipeline self-mutation.

-* **AWS Region selection** We recommend you to use the same AWS region (e.g. us-east-2) for deployment, dev, test, and prod accounts for simplicity.
+* **AWS region selection** We recommend you use the same AWS region (e.g. us-east-2) for deployment, dev, test, and prod accounts for simplicity.
 However, this is not a hard requirement.

 ---

 ### Self-mutating Pipelines via CDK

 The pipeline you have created using the CDK Pipelines module is self-mutating.
 That means the pipeline itself is infrastructure-as-code and can be changed as part of the deployment.
-During the build stage the pipeline will determine its own stack is changed, redeploy the pipeline, and repeat the build stage using the new pipeline definition.
+During the build stage the pipeline will determine if its own stack is changed, redeploy the pipeline, and repeat the build stage using the new pipeline definition.

 ---

 ### Centralized Deployment

 Let us see how we deploy data lake ETL workloads from a central deployment account to multiple AWS environments such as dev, test, and prod.
-As shown in the figure below, we organize **Data Lake ETL source code** into three branches - dev, test, and production.
+As shown in the figure below, we organize **Data Lake ETL source code** into three branches: develop, test, and main.
 We use a dedicated AWS account to create CDK Pipelines.
 Each branch is mapped to a CDK pipeline and it turn mapped to a target environment.
 This way, code changes made to the branches are deployed iteratively to their respective target environment.

 To demonstrate this solution, we need 4 AWS accounts as follows: